Drawing V Digital // Ben Adams Architects

 I'm trying to open up a clearing where as many different ways of thinking about space, time, matter, can be brought into rhythmic relations, to generate emergent, complex organisations through the making..where forces can be at play making and unmaking, gathering, dispersing, disrupting, building, destroying, asserting, obliterating, erasing... a weather system of graphite.

 I want the spaces to be polyphonous, multiple, complex, dynamic.
-I want these spaces to be as much constructed from stuttering, stammering, hesitations, uncertainties, probings, flailings and confusions as robust, bold assertions and discharges of energy: for forces of doubt and certainty to be in constant dynamic relation.
+I want these spaces to be as much constructed from stuttering, stammering, hesitations, uncertainties, probings, flailings and confusions as robust, bold assertions and discharges of energy: for forces of doubt and certainty, absence and presence, to be in constant dynamic relation.

 The drawings are fugitive, heterogenous spaces: grey areas.
 I'm trying to constantly disrupt the figure/ground relation to make blurred spaces where the conditions of focusing are undone.
 The drawings are the turbulence between noise and signal.
 They are a space of difference and deferral, a space of encounter.